How to configure Nikon Z6 wedding photography?

 STEP 1.
 Gather the right gear for wedding photography

-To significantly increase the chances of taking mesmerizing wedding photographs, it is vital to gather the right equipment along with the camera.
+To significantly increase the chances of taking mesmerizing wedding photographs, gathering the right equipment and camera is vital.

-This kit, includes proper lenses, most ideally, one wide aperture zoom lens, and one prime lens that allows you to roam in the crowd-filled wedding venue without disturbing them too much.
+This kit includes proper lenses, ideally, one wide aperture zoom lens and one prime lens that allows you to roam in the crowd-filled wedding venue without disturbing them too much.

 A right wide-angled lens is also needed for capturing perfect venue shots and group photographs.
 You can make a pick from the following options: